natlownes/headrest/README.md

 ### TODO:

 * allow setting of session path.
-* keep each record in separate file (next major ver)
+* keep each record in a separate file (next major ver, whoadb)
-* de-coffeeify?

 ### Contributing